jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Trustwave-Financial-Services-Risk-Radar-Report-2023.md

 still the most used lure with “Request for Contact” and “Task” at 23% and 13% respectively.

-*Chart: A pie chart showing the lures used in BEC messages.
-Payroll Diversion is 43%, Request for Contact is 23%, Task is 13%, Availability is 10%, Wire Transfer is 2%, Invoice Transaction is 2%, and Gift Purchase is 2%.*
+![Lures used in BEC messages]

+Microsoft
+DocuSign
+American Express
+WeTransfer
+DHL
+Wells Fargo
+Chase
+Others
+52%
+10%
+8%
+7%
+5%
+4%
+2%
+12%

+13% Task
+43% Payroll Diversion
+2% Gift Purchase
+23% Request for Contact
+10% Availability
+2% Wire Transfer
+2% Invoice Transaction

 Additionally, Trustwave SpiderLabs has been monitoring the effect of AI and LLMs like ChatGPT on phishing attacks.
 Many of the red flags that we teach